Cape Town Railway & Dock 0-4-2

 The Cape Town Railway & Dock 0-4-2 of 1860 was a South African steam locomotive from the pre-Union era in the Cape of Good Hope.

 In 1860, the Cape Town Railway and Dock Company took delivery of eight broad gauge tender locomotives with a 0-4-2 wheel arrangement, the first tender locomotives to work in South Africa.
 They were acquired for service on the Cape Town-Wellington railway, which was still under construction.

 In 1872, these locomotives came onto the roster of the Cape Government Railways, which took over the operation of all railways in the Cape of Good Hope.
 They remained in service on the Wellington line while it was being converted to dual broad-and-Cape gauges from 1872, and were only retired in 1881 when sufficient Cape gauge locomotives were in service.

 The Cape Town-Wellington Railway

-The first railway line in the Cape of Good Hope, the Cape Town-Wellington Railway, was built by the Cape Town Railway and Dock Company.
+The first railway line in the Cape of Good Hope, the Cape Town-Wellington Railway, was built by the Cape Town Railway and Dock Company, incorporated by the Cape Town Railway and Dock Act 1855 (18 & 19 Vict. c. cxl).
 After having made representations to the Cape Colonial Government in 1853 and 1855, the company was granted approval, by Act no. 10 of 29 June 1857, to construct a 57 mi long railway between Cape Town and Wellington, via Stellenbosch.
 The company appointed Messrs.
 E. & J. Pickering as contractors for the construction of the line.

-The Act specified, amongst others, that:
+The act specified, amongst others, that: